City of Frontenac native rain garden Photo by: Carol Davit

 The foliage of native shrubs and trees provides vital food for caterpillars of hundreds of species of butterflies and moths.
 The caterpillars in turn provide food for baby birds and other wildlife.
 The fruits and nuts of many native shrubs and trees also sustain wildlife.
 Learn about the importance of shrubs, grasses, wildflowers, and sedges as “host plants” for insects and, in turn, other animals at this Grow Native!
 Native Plants Support Songbirds page.
 You can also find host plant information for the species listed above by clicking on the tree common names.

-D. Missouri Department of Conservation Community Conservationists.
-Other states in the lower Midwest may offer similar services through state agencies.
+D. Missouri Species and Communities of Conservation Concern Checklist.
+Agencies of other states in the lower Midwest may provide similar checklists.

 III.
 Before Breaking Ground: Site Evaluation, Design, Selecting & Sourcing Plants/Seed, and Securing Labor

 As with any intentional landscaping, native landscapes require planning before they are installed.
+A community’s policies and ordinances should clearly condone native landscaping and encourage a commitment to stewardship.
 The right plants for the right locations and purposes must be selected and sourced.
 In addition, staff, contractors, and/or volunteers must be knowledgeable or, if not, trained in native landscape installation, and long-term maintenance/stewardship.

 Before Breaking Ground Resources